Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:crdynamics} we provide the necessary background on cross-ratio dynamics and its integrability following mostly \cite{AFIT}, but generalizing to $n$-periodic $\vec \alpha$.
-In Section~\ref{sec:gk} we recall the Goncharov-Kenyon integrable system \cite{GK13} associated with the dimer model on the torus.
-In Section~\ref{sec:cyl} we consider the dimer model on the cylinder, construct the matrix $\Pi(w)$ and prove Theorem~\ref{thm:spectralbm}.
-We introduce in Section~\ref{sec:tcdtorus} the notion of twisted TCD maps associated to a bipartite graph on the cylinder and use it in Section~\ref{sec:crdeven} to prove Theorem~\ref{thm:main1} when $n$ is even.
-In Section~\ref{sec:crdodd} we explain how to modify the computations to derive this result when $n$ is odd.
-Section~\ref{sec:localmoves} describes the sequence of local moves for twisted TCD maps that realize cross-dynamics, as stated in Theorem~\ref{thm:main2}.
-Finally Appendix~\ref{sec:schur} presents some results used in Section~\ref{sec:cyl} related to the classical Schur complement.
+In Section~\ref{sec:gk}, we recall the Goncharov-Kenyon integrable system \cite{GK13} associated with the dimer model on the torus.
+In Section~\ref{sec:cyl}, we consider the dimer model on the cylinder, construct the matrix $\Pi(w)$ and prove Theorem~\ref{thm:spectralbm}.
+We introduce in Section~\ref{sec:tcdtorus} the notion of twisted TCD maps associated to a bipartite graph on the cylinder.
+In Section~\ref{sec:pentagram}, we realize the pentagram map as a~twisted TCD map and show that it coincides with a cluster integrable system.
+In~Section~\ref{sec:crdynamics}, we provide the necessary background on cross-ratio dynamics and its integrability following mostly~\cite{AFIT}.
+In~Section~\ref{sec:crtcd12}, we realize the cross-ratio dynamics integrable system as a~cluster integrable system in two different ways, and describe the sequence of local moves for twisted TCD maps that realize cross-ratio dynamics, as stated in Theorem~\ref{thm:main2}.
+Section~\ref{subsec:localmovestcd} shows Corollary~\ref{cor:rmatrix} on the relation with geometric $R$-matrices.
+Finally Appendix~\ref{sec:schur} presents some results used in Sections~\ref{sec:cyl} and \ref{sec:tcdtorus} related to the classical notion of Schur complement.